xaptum/xtt-spec/draft-xaptum-xtt.md

 As for the ClientIdentity handshake, a client responds to a ServerInitAndAttest message with a ClientAttest message.
-The only difference from the ClientIdentity handshake is that the client uses a PSKSignature, rather than a DAASignature, to authenticate its identity.
+The only difference from the ClientIdentity handshake is that the client uses a SymmetricSignature, rather than a DAASignature, to authenticate its identity.

 The structure of a ClientAttest message that does not include an